Landing Page Inspiration: 19 Landing Page Examples for 2019

 The inclusion of trust signals on your landing page can be enough to convince even the most hesitant prospect to take action.
 This is particularly true for companies operating in potentially sensitive areas such as financial applications.
 One company that understands this is billing automation provider Recurly, as demonstrated in our second example of landing page inspiration:

-As you can see, Recurly uses its impressive trust signals to great effect on this landing page.
+As you can see, Recurly uses its impressive trust signals to great effect on this effective landing page.
 Not only are the company logos positioned very prominently, but the logos themselves speak volumes about how secure and trusted Recurly is as a service – if LinkedIn, Adobe, Zillow, and Groupon are satisfied customers, chances are prospects will be, too.

 Aside from the excellent use of trust signals on this landing page, the copy is also very clever: “Sophistication your CFO expects.
 Ease of use your team demands.”
 This clearly indicates that Recurly’s ideal customers are financial professionals who report to an executive team but have their own managerial responsibilities.
 This might seem straightforward, but appealing to people with such precision in so little copy is harder than it looks.